Can you Meditate Lying Down? Of Course, Here’s How

 - Gently, shake your head from left to right.
 Continue doing this as long as you are comfortable.

 - Your body needs rest after performing tedious activities throughout the day.
 Lying down helps you achieve this with no difficulty.
-It rejuvenates your mood to carry out your next set of tasks.
+It rejuvenates your mood and energy allowing you to carry out your next set of tasks.

 - Sitting for a long time could bring pain to different parts of the body.
-Meditation on floor or bed keeps you away from experiencing the pain and other health-related problems that can arise from other positions.
+Meditating on the floor or lying on your bed prevents you from experiencing the pain and other health-related problems that can arise from other positions.

 - It reduces sleep disorders and promotes the better quality of sleep when practiced constantly.
-Spend 10-15 minutes meditating daily on the bed, and experience the joy of falling asleep quickly and calmly.
+Spend 10-15 minutes meditating daily on your bed and experience the joy of falling asleep quickly and calmly.